ICS496/aja-dropbox.github.io/index.md

 [![ci-AJA_Dropbox](https://github.com/kalo-stems/kalo-kode/actions/workflows/ci.yml/badge.svg)](https://github.com/kalo-stems/kalo-kode/actions/workflows/ci.yml)

 ## Installation
 Before using AJA Dropbox, a few other things need to be installed beforehand.
+These instructions are specific to Windows machines... for now (will update with ios too maybe?)

 1. Make sure Python is installed on your machine.
 To do this, open a new Command Prompt window and type `python`, then `Enter` to check your Python version.
    * If already installed, the Python version number should appear.
 Press `Ctrl-Z` then `Enter` to the right of the >>> to exit from putting any more input into Python.
    * Otherwise, you will have to install Python yourself.
-Navigate to **Microsoft Store** from the **Start** menu, and search for Python in the apps.
+      * **For Windows:** Navigate to **Microsoft Store** from the **Start** menu, and search for Python in the apps.
 Install the latest version.
+      * **For mac:** (TO ADD)
       * After installation, make sure Python is properly installed by repeating step 1.
 2. There are a few packages we need to install, as well.
 In terminal, run these three commands separately:
    * `pip install dotenv`
    * `pip install dropbox`
    * `pip install PySide6`

+Great!
+AJA Dropbox needs these packages to create its GUI and access the Dropbox API.
+Now that we've got all the necessary things installed, we can go ahead and download AJA Dropbox itself.

+3. **are we just having the user download from a specified branch?** In the AJA Github page, navigate to the latest branch. (link to branch here?)
+Under the green code button in the top right, click `Download ZIP` to download all the files.
+4. After downloading, unzip the files to wherever you'd like.

+And you're done!

 ## User Guide
-This section provides a walkthrough of the AJA Dropbox user interface and its capabilities.
+This section provides a walkthrough of how to use the AJA Dropbox user interface and its capabilities.

+### How to Run the App
+AJA Dropbox is able to be run via the command terminal or through an IDE (a code editor, like VSCode).

+#### If using a code editor:
+In this method, we can simply run the main app file from your IDE.
+1. Navigate to the AJA Dropbox folder you've unzipped on your machine.
+2. Double click the folder to show its contents.
+Open the file named `mvp_v1`.
+If you have an IDE installed, it should automatically open in the IDE.
+3. Locate the **Run** button to run the program.

+#### If using command line:
+Here, we'll have to navigate to the app's folder with the terminal and run it from there.
+1. Take note of the location of your app folder.
+The path is usually located at the top of the File Explorer window.
+For example, it may be something like `Downloads\aja-dropbox.github.io-main_app_0.4\aja-dropbox.github.io-main_app_0.4`
+2. Open a new command terminal window.
+To the left of the cursor, it should read something like `C:\Users\(Your Username Here)`.
+This is the current directory.
+3. We need to navigate to the AJA Dropbox folder we installed.
+To do this, we're going to be using two commands:
+  * `cd`: navigates to a specified folder
+  * `dir`: lists the contents of a specified folder

+(TO ADD)

 ### Landing Page
 The landing page is presented to users when they visit the top-level URL to the site.
 It provides our motto and some previews of our application.